Data Analysis Support Grant

 Important Information for Data Analysis Support Grant Submissions

 - Read the CARRA-Arthritis Foundation Data Analysis Support Grant instructions carefully.
-Be sure to be compliant with margins and page limits.
+Be sure to be compliant with formatting requirements and page limits.

 - Use of the template documents provided is REQUIRED.

 - Submit your completed Data Analysis Support application via the online grant submission system.

 - The project PI for all grants must be a current CARRA member who is in good standing and current on membership dues and membership information (location, contact information, and membership status).